 I get it, wearing 5-inch platforms and Siouxsie Sioux eyeliner to Whole Foods is cool.
 You want to stay true to yourself as the chic goth babe that you are, even when you're browsing around for orange juice and Twizzlers.
 Running into the convenience store for a quick snack?
 You wouldn't be caught dead without your O-ring choker and vegan leather harness.
 Meeting up with some friends at Waffle House?
 They're going to have to wait; you can't find your other fishnet stocking AND your lipstick's bleeding.

 Establishing a style that is both fashionable and comfortable, especially for those on the darker side, can feel impossible.
-You don't want to feel bland when you throw on the ol’ black leggings/sweatshirt combo for a casual Sunday afternoon; you want to feel just as sleek and alluring as you do when you pull out all the stops for a concert or date.
+You don't want to feel bland when you throw on the ol’ black sweatshirt/joggers combo for a casual Sunday afternoon; you want to feel just as sleek and alluring as you do when you pull out all the stops for a concert or date.
 Finding a brand that is fashionable, comfortable, dark, AND inclusive can feel even more impossible.
-Ever scrolled through the social media of a goth/alt brand without being bombarded by slender, white women?
+Ever scrolled through the social media of a goth/alt brand without being bombarded by Eurocentric beauty standards?
 Attempting to fit into a scene that idealizes a restrictive look, where the quintessential beauty is Morticia Addams but you look more like FKA Twigs or Grace Jones, can feel pointless.
-Although seldom mentioned, unconventional, stunning people of color have existed in the goth/alt scene for decades (see: Justin Warfield of She Wants Revenge, Tobi O'Kandi of O Children, Poly Styrene of X-Ray Spex).
+Although seldom mentioned, unconventional, stunning people of color have existed in goth/alt scenes for decades (see: Justin Warfield of She Wants Revenge, Tobi O'Kandi of O Children, Poly Styrene of X-Ray Spex).
 Hell, even The Weeknd sampled Cocteau Twins!

 Catch me in my Drab Majesty joggers and a face mask,